dell/terraform-provider-redfish/docs/resources/simple_update.md

 ### Required

-- `redfish_server` (Block List, Min: 1) List of server BMCs and their respective user credentials (see [below for nested schema](#nestedblock--redfish_server))
-- `reset_type` (String) Reset type allows to choose the type of restart to apply when firmware upgrade is scheduled.Possible values are: "ForceRestart", "GracefulRestart" or "PowerCycle"
+- `reset_type` (String) Reset type allows to choose the type of restart to apply when firmware upgrade is scheduled.
+Possible values are: "ForceRestart", "GracefulRestart" or "PowerCycle"
 - `target_firmware_image` (String) Target firmware image used for firmware update on the redfish instance.
 Make sure you place your firmware packages in the same folder as the module and set it as follows: "${path.module}/BIOS_FXC54_WN64_1.15.0.EXE"
 - `transfer_protocol` (String) The network protocol that the Update Service uses to retrieve the software image file located at the URI provided in ImageURI, if the URI does not contain a scheme.
 Accepted values: CIFS, FTP, SFTP, HTTP, HTTPS, NSF, SCP, TFTP, OEM, NFS.
 Currently only HTTP, HTTPS and NFS are supported with local file path or HTTP(s)/NFS link.

 ### Optional

+- `redfish_server` (Block List) List of server BMCs and their respective user credentials (see [below for nested schema](#nestedblock--redfish_server))
-- `reset_timeout` (Number) reset_timeout is the time in seconds that the provider waits for the server to be reset before timing out.
+- `reset_timeout` (Number) Time in seconds that the provider waits for the server to be reset before timing out.
-- `simple_update_job_timeout` (Number) simple_update_job_timeout is the time in seconds that the provider waits for the simple update job to be completed before timing out.
+- `simple_update_job_timeout` (Number) Time in seconds that the provider waits for the simple update job to be completed before timing out.

 ### Read-Only

-- `id` (String) The ID of this resource.
+- `id` (String) ID of the simple update resource
 - `software_id` (String) Software ID from the firmware package uploaded
 - `version` (String) Software version from the firmware package uploaded